 11. Rocku Yakiniku

-Rocku Yakiniku offers a relatively affordable free-flow yakiniku experience, at $27.90++ for their lunch buffet, and $29.90++ for their dinner buffet, from Monday to Thursday.
-One of the few meat-heavy Japanese buffets in Singapore, the restaurant has over 50 dishes to choose from, including options such as the beef striploin, beef short plate, and pork belly.
-Seafood options also include green mussels and baby octopus, and you can dip them in a wide range of exciting sauces such as sweet miso, spicy miso, and ponzu.
+Rocku Yakiniku offers a relatively affordable free-flow yakiniku experience, at $24.90++ for their lunch buffet, and $29.90++ for their dinner buffet, from Monday to Thursday.
+One of the few meat-heavy Japanese buffets in Singapore, the restaurant options such as beef chuck roll, beef short plate, and pork belly to choose from.
+Seafood options also include fresh squid and baby octopus, and you can dip them in a wide range of exciting sauces such as sweet miso, spicy miso, and ponzu.
 Add $3 if you’re dining there on a weekend, public holiday, or eve of a public holiday.

 Address: 201 Victoria Street, #04-06, Bugis+, Singapore 188067

 Tel: 6634 3313

 A popular choice among hotpot lovers, SUKI-YA is one of the few Japanese buffets that specialise in Japanese-inspired sukiyaki and shabu-shabu.
-There’s no need to be afraid of spending a bomb here as their lunch buffets are going at $18.90++ every Monday to Thursday.
+There’s no need to be afraid of spending a bomb here as their lunch buffets are going at $19.90++ every Monday to Thursday.
 This meaty feast gives access to both beef and pork slices, and you get five different soups to choose from.
 Dinner is priced at $25.90++.
 Add an additional $3 to the fee if you’re dining over the weekend, on public holidays, or eve of.

 Image credit: @missskinnyfriedchicken

 Serving up an impressive repertoire of Japanese fare, Kushi Japanese Dining has something for everyone.
-There are over six types of sashimi to choose from at their Classic Buffet ($41.80++ for lunch, $45.80++ for dinner), including snapper, tuna, salmon, white tuna, swordfish, and yellowtail.
+There are over six types of sashimi to choose from at their Classic Buffet ($45.80++ for lunch, $49.80++ for dinner), including snapper, tuna, salmon, white tuna, swordfish, and yellowtail.
 There’s also a wide selection of cooked dishes that are specially made to order.
 We’re particular fans of their broiled squid, which was fresh and charred nicely.
 A minimum of two people are required to dine.